How to Collect Child Support

 For parents who assume primary duties for raising a child, child support can be an important part of their financial picture.
 Unfortunately, not all parents who are owed child support receive it regularly.
 In some cases, child support is never received at all.
 The U.S Department of Health and Human Services estimates that approximately $114 billion in past-due child support remained outstanding, as of April 2017.

-Unpaid child support is one of the largest debts in this country and while millions in tax dollars goes to help support children and provide medical care, parents still have to assume individual responsibility.
+Unpaid child support is one of the largest debts in this country and while millions in tax dollars go to help support children and provide medical care, parents still have to assume individual responsibility.
 Understanding when child support must be paid and by whom is critical to understanding how to file for and collect it.

-Who is Obligated to Pay Child Support?
+Who Is Obligated to Pay Child Support?

 Who is responsible for child support payments?
 This is sometimes a difficult question to answer.